Zao-chen/Diemessage/README.md

 # Diemessage
-You can see the wiki
+If you want to know more,You can see the wiki